artdevar/VitalsMonitor/README.md

 **HWiNFO64:**
 - Enable reporting to Gadget: Sensor Settings (Configure Settings button) -> HWiNFO Gadget -> Enable reporting to Gadget"
-- In the list, select which sensors you want to report to Gadget
+- In the list, select which sensors you want to report to Gadget by selecting 'Report value in Gadget'

 **SteelSeries Engine:**
 - Download from [steelseries.com](https://steelseries.com/engine)